drpngx/keyboard-doc/README.md

 * Control for ring finger
 * Alt for pinky

+My conclusion might change as I get closer to normal typing speed.
+At 4 WPM improvement per day, I should know in three weeks.

 ### Cardinality
 For the upper layer, I pay attention to geometry and cardinality.
 Essentially, there are four keygroups that I need to fit:
-* Numbers: they are 10, so they don't fit neatly in a row of eight fingers.
-So I use two thumb clusters.
+* Numbers: there are 10, so they don't fit neatly in a row of eight fingers.
+So I use two clusters.
   Digits of lower ordinality are used more frequently so they get the stronger keys: `1` down, `2` south, etc
 * Function keys: same thing.
 They are used less frequently but I still put them on the right hand is where